buddhist-uni/buddhist-uni.github.io/_content/essays/rays-of-moonlight_lobzan-chokyi-gyaltsen.md

 course: thought
 tags:
   - confession
+status: featured
 year: 2019
 publisher: "Lotsawa House"
 address: "East Sussex, UK"
 pages: 5
 ---

-A short prayer of confession to the Buddha and Bodhisattvas of misdeeds and the resolve not to repeat them for the good of oneself and of others.
+A short prayer of confession and rededication to the path.